-3.2.1 Surface Survey
+3.2.1 Phase 1 Surface Survey

 The Project Area is located within the Puyallup River floodplain.
-The open level alluvial plain is the only distinct landform within the Project Area.
-No evidence of relict channels, terrace banks, or natural glacial high points was identified within the Project Area.
-There is, however, some variation within the floodplain landform.
-This is due to the current and past human use of the area.
+The open, level alluvial plain is the only distinct landform within the immediate area.
+No evidence of relict channels, terrace banks, or natural glacial high points was identified.
+There is, however, some variation within the floodplain landform due to the current and past human use of the area.
 The surface survey identified three distinct environments within the Project Area: open pasture lands in the north, a central residential subdivision, and the southern agricultural fields.
+Observations presented below were noted during Phase 1 of the CRA in August 2021.

 The northern pasture area is relatively level.
-In this area, surface visibility is poor (less than 10%) due to dense surface vegetation.
-The general topography is undulating, showing some natural variation (Figure 7).
+In this area, surface visibility is poor (less than 10 percent) due to dense surface vegetation.
+The general topography is undulating, showing some natural variation (Figure 9).
 This area does not appear to have not been graded, leveled, or plowed in the recent past.
 No areas of significant modification were noted outside of the road margins, which contain utilities and associated drainage.
-In general, it appears to be a relatively intact landscape, and within the general flood plain.
-It is not clear if this area s related to flooding activity from Wapato Creek of the Puyallup River.
-There are no topographic breaks, secondary terraces, or relict channel landforms evident.
+In general, it appears to be a relatively intact landscape, and within the general floodplain.
+It is not clear if this area is related to flooding activity from Wapato Creek or the Puyallup River.
+No topographic breaks, secondary terraces, or relict channel landforms are evident.

-Figure 7 Overview of the northern grazing fields from Probe #6, view direction south The central portion of the Project Area has been subdivided into single-family homes.
-Ground visibility here is poor, and the topography here is extremely level.
-It is within the larger floodplain landform, but has been significantly modified by grading for the existing roadways, structures, and the associated drainage/sceptic fields (Figure 8).
+Figure 9 Overview of the northern fields from Probe #6, view is south

+The central portion of the Project Area has been subdivided into single-family homes.
+Ground visibility is predominantly poor, with extremely level and graded topography.
+It is within the larger floodplain landform but has been significantly modified by grading and surface alterations for the existing roadways, structures, and the associated drainage/sceptic fields (Figure 10).
 It lacks the undulating surface of the northern pasture.
-Some areas of dense overgrown vegetation are associated with unoccupied residential properties, but even in these areas the landscape is level and featureless, if heavily vegetated.
+Some areas of dense, overgrown vegetation are associated with unoccupied residential properties, but even in these areas the landscape is level and featureless, if heavily vegetated.

-Figure 8 Overview of the central residential area from Probe #30, view south
+Overview of the central residential area from Probe #30, view is south